wso2/identity-apps/.changeset/quiet-donkeys-repeat.md

 "@wso2is/console": patch
 ---

-Add an opt in option to route applications with a custom claim dialect to the local dialect attribute selector
+Add an opt in option to route applications that rename attributes through a custom claim dialect to the local dialect attribute selector